MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

    A *conditional branch step* is added to the **Page Scripting** pane, for example, **When rows count is 0**.
 The **End Scope** button appears at the top of the step list to indicate that the next steps you add are the conditional steps.

-1. Return to the page and go through steps that you want to if the condition is met.
+1. Return to the page and go through steps that you want run if the condition is met.
-1. To end the condition branch, select **End scope** in the **Page Scripting** steps list.
+1. When you're finished adding conditional steps, select **End scope** in the **Page Scripting** pane.
 1. If you want to modify the condition, go the conditional step in the **Page Scripting** pane, and then select **...** > **Properties**.
 In the **Properties** area, change the **Operator** and **Value** fields to set the comparison rule and value.

 ### Add a wait step